DataAnalyticsinStudentHands/RESTFUL-WS/README.md

 Description of the Java backend
 ================================

-Jersey is the Java reference implementation for providing REST.
+We are using [Jersey](https://jersey.java.net/) as framework for providing REST.

 Instructions for authentication against the security filter